In our effort to get warranties on knee and hip implants, we took the fight to those on the front lines – orthopedic surgeons.

 Right now, only one implant on the market comes with a warranty.
 We’re pushing all joint manufacturers to warranty their products so if a new knee or hip joint fails, companies will provide a replacement device at no cost to the patient.
 When a joint now fails, the cost of replacement falls on patients, insurance companies and Medicare – which is paid in part by taxpayers.

 And joints do fail.
 According to the FDA, recalls of defective medical devices has doubled over the past decade.
 We believe consumers should expect their knee and hip replacements to last at least 20 years.
-Of the people who responded to our survey about their joint replacement, about two-thirds thought a 20-year or lifetime warranty was appropriate.

 If you’d like to join our campaign, send a quick message to the nation’s leading joint manufacturers to warranty their products.
 And stay tuned as we continue the fight to hold them accountable for their products.